SteelCerberus/MFEA/README.md

 4. Relaunch notebook and run some lines of code

 5. New fontlist file should appear, and font should be working

-## Python Script

-1. Create a virtual environment for the project.

-2. Through your preferred method, download and open MF'rs Excellent Adventure.ipynb and daily_us_market_data.csv

-3. Install all required libraries.

-4. In the line EXTENDED_DATA_PATH = r'data/daily_us_market_data.csv', change the path to where you have stored daily_us_market_data.csv.
-This can be an absolute or relative path.

-5. Run the script.
-Windows will open containing plots.
-Once done looking at these, close the plot to have the script continue running.

 # FAQ